Prize money: Distribution

 In the Georgian navy, shares of prize money were based on rank.
 As there were few senior officers, their individual shares were larger than junior officers and very much larger than those of the seamen.
 The percentages of prize money granted to senior officers were generally higher in the 18th century than in most of the 19th century.
-Although shares varied over time, and captains within a fleet or squadron could agree alternative sharing arrangements, in the 18th century, an admiral could generally receive one-eighth of the value of all prizes taken by his fleet or squadron, and if there were more than one admiral, they would share that eighth.
-A captain usually received one-quarter of the value his prize, or three-eighths if not under the command of an admiral.
+Although shares varied over time, and captains within a fleet or squadron could agree on alternative sharing arrangements, in the 18th century, an admiral could generally receive one-eighth of the value of all prizes taken by his fleet or squadron, and if there were more than one admiral, they would share that eighth.
+A captain usually received one-quarter of the value of his prize, or three-eighths if not under the command of an admiral.
 The distribution for other officers and men was less detailed than it later became: other officers shared another quarter and the crew shared the remainder.
 Any ships within sight of a battle also participated in the sharing of prize money, and any unclaimed prize money was allocated to Greenwich Hospital.

 During the Seven Years' War, the crews of privateers operating from the British colonies in America and the Caribbean were often paid wages as well as a share of prize money, but the crews of those operating from British ports usually received no wages and the cost of the provisions they consumed was deducted from their prize money.
 The owners of privateers generally took half the value of any prize and also charged a further 10% to cover prize agents' fees and other commissions.
 The captain received 8% of the value by custom, leaving 32% to be shared by the other officers and crew.
 It was common practice to divide this into shares, with the officers receiving several times as much as seamen, their relative shares being agreed at the start of the voyage.